You may also report side effects to Genentech at (888) 835-2555.

 What is the most important information I should know about VABYSMO?

-Injections like the one for VABYSMO can cause an eye infection (endophthalmitis) or separationof layers of the retina (retinal detachment).
-Call your healthcare provider right away if you have increasing eye pain, vision loss, sensitivity to light, or redness in the white of the eye.
+- Injections like the one for VABYSMO can cause an eye infection (endophthalmitis), separation of layers of the retina (retinal detachment), or inflammation in the eye that can lead to vision loss.
+Call your healthcare provider right away if your eye becomes red, sensitive to light, or you have a change or loss of vision.

-Although not common, VABYSMO patients have had serious, sometimes fatal, problems related to blood clots, such as heart attacks or strokes (thromboembolic events).
-In clinical studies forwet AMD during the first year, 7 out of 664 patients treated with VABYSMO reported such an event.
-In DME studies from baseline to week 100, 64 out of 1,262 patients treated with VABYSMO reported such an event.
+- Although not common, VABYSMO patients have had serious, sometimes fatal, problems related to blood clots, such as heart attacks or strokes (thromboembolic events).
+In clinical studies for wet AMD during the first year, 7 out of 664 patients treated with VABYSMO reported such an event.
+In clinical studies for DME from baseline to week 100, 64 out of 1,262 patients treated with VABYSMO reported such an event.
+In clinical studies for RVO during 6 months, 7 out of 641 patients treated with VABYSMO reported such an event.

 Before receiving VABYSMO, tell your healthcare provider about all of your medical conditions, including if you: